 Art often emerges from a place of helplessness – the only forum for expression for people who feel politically powerless.
 That was true of punk, in particular.
 I never felt like that during the Scottish independence referendum.
 If anything I felt empowered, emboldened.
 A lot of people I knew felt like that, at least for a while.
 David Greig fondly described it as a ‘summer of love’.
 And if you feel as if people can hear you speak, perhaps there’s no need to sing.
 Perhaps there wasn’t more art about independence, back then, because there was no need for it.
 Perhaps Scottish artists didn’t feel compelled to kick against an oppressive, unfair or just stale political system via their art because there was an enticing opportunity to challenge it in a more straightforward, practical way.

 Now, I feel like singing.
-In fact I’m currently producing a theatre project inspired by keening, which is premiering next week, our final week in the European Union.
+In fact I’m currently producing a theatre project inspired by keening, which is premiering next week, our final week in the European Union (another vote that didn’t go the way I hoped it would).
 I can’t think of anything more apt to be doing right now.